Dwight Twilley: Solo years

 After the demise of the Dwight Twilley Band, Twilley continued as a solo act, keeping Pitcock on lead guitar and adding Susan Cowsill on harmony vocals.
 This lineup released the album Twilley for Shelter/Arista in 1979, although the album's most successful song, "Darlin'", featured backing vocals by Seymour.
 Twilley's next album, Blueprint, co-produced by Jack Nitzsche, was rejected by Arista after the failure of the 1979 single "Somebody to Love" although it was assigned an Arista release number.
 Blueprint ultimately was never released, keeping Twilley out of circulation until his Shelter contract expired at the end of 1981.

-He then moved to EMI America for Scuba Divers (1982), a combination of rejected Blueprint tracks and new material.
-His follow-up album, Jungle (1984), produced his second national hit single, "Girls", featuring a counterpoint vocal by Petty, which also reached #16 on the Billboard Hot 100 and #2 on the Billboard Top Tracks chart.
-His follow-up single, "Little Bit of Love", reached #77.
+Twilley then moved to EMI America for Scuba Divers (1982), a combination of rejected Blueprint tracks and new material.
+His follow-up album, Jungle (1984), produced his second national hit single, "Girls", featuring a counterpoint vocal by Petty, which also reached No. 16 on the Billboard Hot 100 and No. 2 on the Billboard Top Tracks chart.
+His follow-up single, "Little Bit of Love", reached No. 77.
 Twilley left EMI America at that point, which once again dissipated his momentum from the hit.
 Twilley's 1986 album Wild Dogs was recorded for Private I Records, a custom label run by independent radio promoter Joe Isgro that was distributed by Epic Records; however, when Isgro was implicated in a 1986 radio promotion scandal, Private I Records collapsed.
 Instead, the album was quietly released by Epic's CBS Associated label, where it went largely unnoticed, despite the appearance of the last Twilley/Seymour song, "Shooting Stars".

 After the failure of Wild Dogs, Twilley found himself without a label (or a lead guitarist, as Bill Pitcock IV had quit).
 Twilley wrote a parenting book based on his long-distance relationship with his daughter Dionne, entitled Questions From Dad.
 He then titled his next album, intended for release in 1994, The Luck.
 The irony did not help Twilley with record label executives, and Twilley was unable to secure distribution for it.

-In 1996, EMI issued a 21-song Twilley "greatest hits" collection entitled XXI, which included two new songs (one of which had been on The Luck) on its The Right Stuff reissue label, followed by reissues of the two Dwight Twilley Band studio albums the next year.
+In 1996, EMI issued a 21-song Twilley greatest-hits collection entitled XXI, which included two new songs (one of which had been on The Luck) on its The Right Stuff reissue label, followed by reissues of the two Dwight Twilley Band studio albums the next year.
 All three of these releases again went out of print in 1998, when EMI discontinued the label.